spautz/dynamic-selectors/packages/core/README.md

 #### `selector.isDynamicSelector` (always `true`)

-The canonical ways to detect that a function is a dynamic selector.
+The canonical way to detect that a function is a dynamic selector.

 ### Options